RedHatProductSecurity/cvelib/README.md

 A library and a command line interface for the CVE Services API.

-**Note**: version 1.7.0 of cvelib is compatible with CVE Services 2.5.0 and CVE JSON schema 5.1.1.
+**Note**: version 1.7.0 and later of cvelib is compatible with CVE Services 2.5.0 and CVE JSON schema 5.1.1.

 ## Requirements